-There’s a magic ratio to stay together, and it’s not about avoiding conflict.
+There’s a magic relationship ratio to stay together, and it was a huge surprise for me.

-Indeed John Gottman’s research shows that no matter the conflict style the couple has, they will stay together as long as the positive moments outnumber the negative ones by 5 to 1.
+What truly matters, says John Gottman’s research, is that no matter the conflict style the couple has, they will stay together as long as the positive moments outnumber the negative ones by 5 to 1.

-In the past, and in large part until today, many believe that strong relationships have little fights in them.
+Indeed, in the past, and in large part also today, many believe that strong relationships have little fights in them.
 But research has dispelled that myth.

-But as long as they keep a ratio of positive to negatives of 5:1 during their arguments they were all happy and stable together.
+But here is the key: as long as frequently fighting couples kept a ratio of positive to negatives of 5:1 during their arguments they remained happy and stable together.

-Negativity has more power to inflict damages than positivity has power to heal and bring us closer.
+Negativity has more power to inflict damage than positivity has power to heal and bring us closer.

 To keep it positive, it’s not enough to be slightly kinder than you are mean.
 It means you need to be overwhelmingly kind to offset any meanness and contemptuous signs.